 Born in São Paulo in 1962, Flo Menezes studied at the University of São Paulo (USP) between 1980 and 1985, latterly contributing as assistant to the Composition Course of Prof. Willy Corrêa de Oliveira.
-In the 80ties Flo Menezes was also very active as a pianist and conductor.
+In the 80's Flo Menezes was also active as a pianist and conductor.

-His works have been performed by many distinguished ensembles and orchestras worldwide: Ensemble Recherche (Freiburg), Ictus (Brussels), New Century Players (Los Angeles), Ensemble Orchestral Contemporain (Lyon), SWR Vokalensemble Stuttgart, Arditti String Quartett, Contrechamps (Switzerland), Contemporary Chamber Players (Stony Brook, NY), Plural Ensemble (Madrid), Sond'Ar-Te Electric Ensemble (Lisbon), London Sinfonietta, PIAP (São Paulo), Collegium Novum Zürich (Switzerland), Les Percussions de Strassbourg (France), NYNME (New York New Music Ensemble), Neue Vocalsolisten Stuttgart, Tonhalle Orchester Zürich, Seattle Symphony etc.
+His works have been performed by many distinguished ensembles and orchestras worldwide: Ensemble Recherche (Freiburg), Ictus (Brussels), New Century Players (Los Angeles), Ensemble Orchestral Contemporain (Lyon), SWR Vokalensemble Stuttgart, Arditti String Quartett, Contrechamps (Switzerland), Contemporary Chamber Players (Stony Brook, NY), Plural Ensemble (Madrid), Sond'Ar-Te Electric Ensemble (Lisbon), London Sinfonietta, PIAP (São Paulo), Collegium Novum Zürich (Switzerland), Les Percussions de Strassbourg (France), NYNME (New York New Music Ensemble), Neue Vocalsolisten Stuttgart, Tonhalle Orchester Zürich and Seattle Symphony among others.